TEAMSchools/mandi/README.md

 ## Best Practices

-+ Use the flag `/*--UPDATE FIELD FOR CURRENT TERM--*/` for code that requires regular turnover (hex, trimester, etc.) to allow for easy Find/Replace action
++ Use the flag `/*--UPDATE FIELD FOR CURRENT TERM--*/` for code that requires regular turnover (hex, trimester, etc.) to allow for easy Find/Replace action.
+Or better yet, make your `JOIN` dynamic.

-+ When creating or adjusting a cached refresh, use the following code to quickly replicate the table structure from your view:
++ When creating or adjusting a cached refresh, use the following procedure to quickly replicate a static table from your view:

-		SELECT *
-		INTO [TABLE]
-		FROM [VIEW]
-		WHERE 1 = 2
+		EXEC sp_CacheView '[DATABASE]', '[VIEW]', '[DROP/REBUILD?
+(1/0)]'

 + All users are granted `READ` permission through the `db_data_tool_reader` server role.
 Any public-facing views __must__ be explicity given access through `GRANT SELECT`:

-		GRANT SELECT ON KIPP_NJ..[TABLE OR VIEW NAME] TO db_data_tool_reader
+		GRANT SELECT ON [DATABASE]..[TABLE OR VIEW NAME] TO db_data_tool_reader

-+ Avoid hard-coding dates.
++ Avoid hard-coding __dates__.
 If the date range is part of a regularly occuring reporting term, add an entry to the `REPORTING$dates` table.

 + Avoid hard-coding __termid__ parameters.
 Instead, use the scalar-valued function `dbo.fn_Global_Term_Id()`

 + Avoid hard-coding __academic year__ parameters.
 Instead, use the scalar-valued function `dbo.fn_Global_Academic_Year()`

 ## Code Reviews
-Follow along at home on this <a href="https://app.asana.com/0/14863779903009/14863779903009">Asana Project</a>
+Follow along at home with this <a href="https://app.asana.com/0/14863779903009/14863779903009">Asana Project</a>